Programme for 2022-23

-The programme for 2021-2022 will consist of three multiple-session courses and four single-day events.
+The programme for 2022-23 will consist of three multiple-session courses and six single-day events.
 This is an increase on the four events of previous years.
-All activities will take place at All Saints Church Hall, Park Road, Southport, PR9 9JR; the longer courses on Mondays at 10:30 am and the single day events on Fridays at 2:30 pm.
-Sessions in the long courses will last two hours and in the shorter meetings talks take approximately 45 to 60 minutes.
+All activities will take place at All Saints Church Hall, Park Road, Southport, PR9 9JR.
+The longer course sessions are held on Mondays at 10.30 am and the single day events on Fridays at 2.30 pm.
+Sessions in the long courses last two hours and in the shorter meetings talks take approximately 45 to 60 minutes.
 Refreshments of a drink and biscuits are always provided and without any extra charge.

 Course fee: £40

 This eight session course comes into the ‘and now for something completely different’ category, but like my Country House Courses, its central theme is how people and buildings interact.
 The landscapes are remarkable, the history is extraordinary and the buildings are fascinating.

 We range from Anasazi cliff dwellings through Spanish churches and Victorian towns to Frank Lloyd Wright at Taliesin West, mid-20th century architecture in Palm Springs and 21st century excess at Las Vegas.

 It is a truly epic story and as well as the architecture, it produced some great art, especially landscape paintings by Albert Bierstadt and Thomas Moran, one of whose pictures is shown above.

 6 Sessions: May 8, 15, 22, 25th (Thursday); June 5th, 8th (Thursday)

 Please note that this course has 4 of the usual Monday morning meetings (May 8th, 15th, 22nd and June 5th) but also 2 Thursday morning meetings (May 25th and June 8th).
 This is necessary to fit in with the availability of the speaker and the room and gives us a chance to experiment with a slightly different course structure.